Expat Twitter Round-Up: 19th...

 - What preparation is necessary for continued education or trade skills?
 Are you interested in college preparation?

 Look at what schools are available in your area to base your assessment on.
-The International School Search is an excellent tool that offers 4,200 International Schools in 165 countries.
+Expat-Quotes comprehensive international school listings are a valuble resource for finding a school in your area.

 Find Local Resources